gonbaum/strapi-cloud-template-blog-3c9d87cc5b/README.md

 ### `develop`

-test 3
-test another push

-test 4

-test 5
+test 7
-it should not push

-test 6 it should push
+it should deploy

 Start your Strapi application with autoReload enabled.
 [Learn more](https://docs.strapi.io/dev-docs/cli#strapi-develop)